cran/promor/README.md

     **label-free quantification (LFQ)** proteomics data and building predictive models with top protein candidates.

--   `promor` provides a range of quality control and visualization tools at the protein level to analyze label-free proteomics data.
+-   With `promor` we provide a range of quality control and visualization tools to analyze label-free proteomics data at the protein level.

 -   Input files for `promor` are the [proteinGroups.txt](https://raw.githubusercontent.com/caranathunge/promor_example_data/main/pg1.txt)